I Still Have Questions?

 What will the meeting be like?
 What will happen?

 Typically a sharing meeting will open with a standard explanation and then The Twelve Steps and The Twelve Traditions (and often The Twelve Concepts of Service) will be read.
 After that there will be a small amount of administration.
-Then chair person (who will often change from week to week) will announce the topic and
+The chair person (who will often change from week to week) will announce the topic and

 Do I have to say anything in the meeting?